CSharperMantle/CSharperMantle.github.io/_posts/2025-03-05-have-fun-decoding-in-chisel.md

 ## 3. `DecodeTable`: Combined truth tables

 In [Section 2](#2-truthtable-programmatic-logic-generation), we use `TruthTable`s to generate hardware circuits from Scala-land data.
-However, we instantiated 7 `TruthTable`s for each output field, and all of them have almost the same structure.
+However, we instantiated 7 `TruthTable`s, one for each output field.
+All of them have almost the same structure.
 Is there a way to deduplicate these?

 We can view this problem from the perspective of Boolean functions.
 We are given many decoders $f_i: X \rightarrow Y_i$ and all of them are defined over the same domain.
 Thus, it is natural to combine them into a single decoder $f: X \rightarrow \underset{i}{\times}Y_i$.
 Each $y \in Y_i$ is called a *field*, and the combined decoder $f$ is a *multi-field decoder*.
 The synthesizer is usually better at optimizing these combined decoders since their input-output relations are clearer.